By Mark Pedersen.

 Where previously this was restricted to full mobile applications, these days Web sites can tap into the power of these notification areas as well.
 Especially ecommerce and news sites are reporting great increases in conversion rates and click-through rates due to this feature in particular.

 Even though there’s potential for users to become accustomed to the usual marketing language and promotional content of push notifications, coming up with creative uses for this area can yield benefits unrivaled even by e-mail newsletters, traditionally seen as a great engagement tool.
+There is even some research into which email newsletter size gains the greatest CTR.

 Figure 2: Permission percentages